Abhijñā: Enumerations of special knowledges

-The attainment of these six higher powers is mentioned in a number of discourses, most famously the "Fruits of Contemplative Life Discourse" (', DN 2).
-The attainment of the four jhanas is considered to be a prerequisite for the attainment of the higher powers.
+The attainment of these six higher powers is mentioned in a number of discourses, including the "Fruits of Contemplative Life Discourse" (', DN 2).
+The attainment of the four jhānas is considered to be a prerequisite for the attainment of the higher powers.
 The sixth type is the ultimate goal of Buddhism, which is the end of all suffering and destruction of all ignorance.

-According to the Buddha, indulgence in the abhiññās should be avoided, as they can distract from the ultimate goal of Enlightenment.
+Although such powers are considered to be indicative of spiritual progress, according to the Buddha, indulgence in or exhibition of the abhiññās should be avoided, as they can distract from the ultimate goal of Enlightenment.

 Similarly, the three knowledges or wisdoms (' or ') are: